777arc/PySDR/content/cyclostationary.rst

 Alternative to the SCF
 **********************

-The SCF is not the only way to detect cyclostationarity in a signal.
-There is actually a much simpler way (both in terms of conceptually and computational complexity).
-All you need to do is take the **FFT of the magnitude** of the signal, and look for spikes.
+It's important to understand that the SCF is not the only way to detect cyclostationarity in a signal, especially if you don't care about seeing cyclic frequency over RF frequency.
+One simple method (both in terms of conceptually and computational complexity) involves taking the **FFT of the magnitude** of the signal, and looking for spikes.
 In Python this is extremely simple:

 .. code-block:: python

     samples_mag = np.abs(samples)
-    #samples_mag = samples * np.conj(samples) # pretty much the same
+    #samples_mag = samples * np.conj(samples) # pretty much the same as line above
     magnitude_metric = np.abs(np.fft.fft(samples_mag))

 Note that this method is effectively the same as multiplying the signal by the complex conjugate of itself, then taking the FFT.